 or Opera).
 I

-personally recommend (and routinely use) the cross-platform Opera web
+routinely use the cross-platform Opera web browser.

 My adopted nick-name is four letters long: any other spelling lacks the meanings (and synonyms) for which I chose it.
 Where used, I consider it to properly be a replacement for the whole of my name, not only my first name; combining it with my surname always strikes me as odd – why shorten my first name by (at best) two letters when using my nine-letter surname ?
 If you're going to be so formal as to use my surname, please use my full name, Edward Welbourne, which I inherited from my grandfather (born 1894, died 1966) – if you came here looking for information about a historian, I encourage you to visit the home page of Emmanuel College, Cambridge and their page about him.